 "Mediation Practice.
 8 Cultures, 16 Cases, 128 Creative Solutions" is a new book edited by Greg Bond and published in February 2016 by the International Chamber of Commerce in Paris.
 It is a dialogue between experienced mediation professionals of different nationalities and backgrounds, sharing their ideas on cases from across the globe.
 The 8 mediators provide 16 cases and 128 responses and conclusions to these cases with hundreds of ideas on what mediators might do in specific situations.
 Each case focuses on a “mediation moment” when mediators ask themselves what to do next.
 The cases come from international commercial mediation, small claims mediation, family and elder mediation, workplace mediation, and community mediation.

-International Commercial Mediation Greg Bond und Colin J Wall have edited a new book with training role-plays for international commercial mediation.
+International Commercial Mediation Greg Bond und Colin J Wall edited a book with training role-plays for international commercial mediation: International Commercial Mediation Training Roleplays (Paris: ICC, 2015).

-It is the first time such a compilation of user-friendly training material has been produced and will be an indispensable resource in commercial mediation training around the world.
+This is an indispensable resource in commercial mediation training around the world.

 The International Chamber of Commerce (ICC) International Commercial Mediation Comptetion took place in Paris in February 2015 for the tenth time.
 Greg Bond interviewed Hannah Tümpel, Paul Eric Studt, Christian Hartwig und Birgit Sambeth Glasner, in "Konfliktdynamik", 3/2015 (in German).